 Gavin realised that he could also use his smart phone in his set-up to offer even more convenience and user friendliness for controlling his system.
 He uses various apps to accomplish this and even has voice input to control the house by spoken command!

 Gavin is planning on extending his system to cover his central heating next and will be looking at using smart radiator valves that will allow him to heat the house only when there's somebody at home.
-This is another fantastic example of using Home Automation to reduce energy usage and save £££££s off those monthly bills.
+This is another fantastic example of using Home Automation - by creating a Smart Home Heating System in order to reduce energy usage and save £££££s off those monthly bills.

 Vesternet Case Studies